 Brand Identity Redesign Case Study (Humane Animal Rescue of Pittsburgh)

 Struggles with issues such as lack of awareness, loyalty, a recessive market position, or visual messaging that's confusing to users and/or culture, could benefit significantly by developing a comprehensive identity system.
 But It's not always the case that a premium brand identity design (or redesign) is materially valuable to a brand.
 Before partnering with a business, I help them to determine whether it's likely or not to be a valuable investment rather than an unnecessary expense.

 Phase I: Discovery

-We began with the brand discovery workshop which distills any vague notions about who the business is down to a very concise understanding of its best attributes.
+We begin with the brand discovery workshop that distills any vague notions about who the business is down to a very concise understanding of its best attributes.
 With that, we establish a positioning statement.

-The discovery workshop determined the necessity of Humane Animal Rescue of Pittsburgh to be experienced as a compassionate part of the community, but also a trusted and authoritative organization that is the consolidation of two historic legacy rescue organizations in Pittsburgh.
+The discovery workshop determined that Humane Animal Rescue of Pittsburgh should be experienced as a compassionate part of the community, but also a trusted and authoritative organization that is the consolidation of two historic legacy rescue organizations in Pittsburgh.
 One established in 1909, and the other in 1874.

 Brand Positioning Statement